Cory Thiesse: 2013–2016: Junior High Performance Program

-The USCA's High Performance Advisory Group picked Thiesse 's team and Korey Dropkin's team (the American boys' team at the Winter Universiade) to automatically earn berths at the 2014 United States Junior Nationals so they didn't need to worry about play-downs, which were held very close in time to when the Winter Universiade occurred.
-Thiesse 's team had a slightly tweaked line-up for Junior Nationals, with MacKenzie Lank at third, Anna Bauman still at second, Anna Hopkins joining the team at lead, and Sonja Bauman remaining as alternate.
+The USCA's High Performance Advisory Group picked Thiesse's team and Korey Dropkin's team (the American boys' team at the Winter Universiade) to automatically earn berths at the 2014 United States Junior Nationals so they did not need to worry about play-downs, which were held very close in time to the Winter Universiade.
+Thiesse's team had a slightly tweaked line-up for Junior Nationals, with MacKenzie Lank at third, Anna Bauman still at second, Anna Hopkins joining the team at lead, and Sonja Bauman remaining as alternate.
 With a win over Sarah Anderson's team in the final, Thiesse earned her second Junior Nationals title.
-At the 2014 World Junior Championship Thiesse missed the payoffs, finishing in 6th place with a 5–4 record.
+At the 2014 World Junior Championship Thiesse missed the playoffs, finishing in 6th place with a 5–4 record.

-After the 2013–14 season the USCA revamped their High Performance Program from team-based to individual-based; curlers would be invited into the program as individuals and then assigned teammates.
+After the 2013–14 season, the USCA revamped their High Performance Program from team-based to individual-based; curlers would be invited into the program as individuals and then assigned teammates.
 Thiesse was selected as the skip of the junior women's team, to play with Sarah Anderson at third, MacKenzie Lank at second, Jenna Haag at lead, and Sarah's twin sister Taylor Anderson as alternate.
 The new Team Thiesse won the 2014 Molson Cash Spiel, a WCT event, defeating Canadian Kendra Lilly in the final.
 They then won the 2015 Junior National Championship, defeating Madison Bear's team 10–6 in nine ends in the final.
 A month later Thiesse made her first non-junior national appearance when her team competed at the 2015 United States Women's Championship.
 They finished the round-robin with a 8–1 record but lost in the 3 vs 4 page playoff game to Patti Lank, MacKenzie's mother and a five-time United States champion.
 At the 2015 World Juniors Christensen finished the round-robin with a 5–4 record, the same as in 2014, but this time it was good enough to tie Lisa Gisler's Switzerland team for the last playoffs berth.
 Christensen lost the tiebreaker game to Gisler, who would go on to win the bronze medal.